MoaidHathot/Dumpify/README.md

 One of my favorites [LinqPad](https://www.linqpad.net/) feature is its `.Dump()` extension methods and how customizable they are.
 It was always hard to return to Visual Studio or any Console Application and find out this feature doesn't exist there.

+# How to Install
+Either run `dotnet add package Dumpify` or `Install-Package Dumpify`

 # Features
 * Dump any object to Console
 * Support for Arrays and IEnumerables